curvegrid/go-ethereum-wiki/Contract-Tutorial.md

 // set primary account variable primary = eth.coinbase
-// send a transaction and store the resulting address contractaddress = eth.sendTransaction({from: primary, data: contract.code, gas: "1000000", gasPrice: web3.toWei("10", "szabo") });
+// send a transaction and store the resulting address contractaddress = eth.sendTransaction({from: primary, data: contract.test.code, gas: "1000000", gasPrice: web3.toWei("10", "szabo") });

 // wait for the transaction to be mined

-// extract the metadata to a file and register the contract filename = "/tmp/metadata.json";
+// define where to extract the metadata filename = "/tmp/metadata.json";
-hash = admin.contractInfo.register(primary, contractaddress, contract, filename);
+// register the contract and store the hash hash = admin.contractInfo.register(primary, contractaddress, contract.test, filename);

 // wait for the transaction to be mined